 Isha Vidhya's English-medium schools provide high quality school education to rural children in India who cannot otherwise access or afford it.
-The schools adopt a nurturing & holistic approach to education, helping children learn joyfully.
-61% of the children are supported on full scholarships while rest pay a subsidized fee.
-Your donation will go towards critical infrastructure like classrooms, learning material, school bus, etc. for 8 Isha Vidhya rural schools & Govt.
+The schools adopt a nurturing, holistic approach to education, helping children learn joyfully.
+61% of the children get full scholarships while rest pay a subsidized fee.
+Your donation goes towards critical infrastructure like learning material (including STEM), classrooms, school bus, etc. for 9 Isha Vidhya rural schools & Govt.
 Schools Support Program.

 This project in rural India works with Childline to provide emergency rescue operations and aftercare for 615 at-risk women and girls - sold into sex work, affected by HIV/AIDS and fleeing violence - each year.
 'Snehalaya' meaning 'Home of Love' offers a safe exit point and full aftercare - shelter, free legal/medical/psychiatric support, education and rehabilitation ensuring sustained social change.
 Your donation gives an emergency safety net and long-term support to vulnerable women and girls.

 This project will spay/neuter 2000 cats and dogs in Chennai and surrounding areas.
 Every year, hundreds of thousands of unwanted kittens and puppies that are born in Chennai and surrounding areas die in accidents or succumb to starvation or deadly diseases.
 Spaying/ neutering homeless cats and dogs helps prevent these unwanted births and promotes the health of adult cats and dogs.